Blog by Aswin Antony, Business Consultant, Surecomp

 26 November 2020

 Open banking is an initiative close to our hearts, with our API architecture APIsure™ offering customers complimentary access to the sandbox testing environment, we consider ourselves to be setting the new open banking standard in trade finance digitization and connectivity.
-So what is open banking and what exactly does it do?
-Let’s explore…
+In this series, we’ll explore open banking in more detail.

-Allowing third-party financial services companies to access user bank data through the use of application programming interfaces or APIs, the primary goal of open banking is to put the power back into the hands of customers, enabling them to securely use third-party financial products and services that rely on banking data or functionality.
+Allowing third-party financial service companies to access bank data through the use of application programming interfaces (APIs), the primary goal of open banking is to put the power back into the hands of customers, enabling them to securely use third-party financial products and services that rely on banking data or functionality.

 An API acts as an interface between two different applications so they can communicate with each other.
 APIs are beneficial because they allow developers to add specific functionality to an application, without having to write all the code themselves.
 APIs also allow developers to access data from other applications.

 You might have come across another term called ‘web service.’
-The major difference between them is that a web service facilitates interaction between two machines over a network.
-We could easily say that, all web services are APIs but not all APIs are web services.
+The major difference between a web service and an API is that a web service facilitates interaction between two machines over a network.
+We could easily say that all web services are APIs but not all APIs are web services.

 There are four main types of APIs:

-- Open APIs also known as public APIs; there are no restrictions to accessing these types of APIs because they are publicly available.
+- Open APIs – these are also known as public APIs; there are no restrictions to accessing these types of APIs because they are publicly available.

-- Partner APIs; need specific rights or licenses from a developer in order to access them because they are not available to the public.
+- Partner APIs – these APIs need specific rights or licenses from a developer in order to access them because they are not available to the public.

-- Internal APIs; also known as private APIs, only internal systems expose this type of API.
-These are usually designed for internal use within a company.
+- Internal APIs – these are also known as private APIs, only internal systems expose this type of API.
+They are usually designed for internal use within a company.
 The company uses this type of API among the different internal teams to be able to improve its products and services.

-- Composite APIs; combine different data and service APIs.
+- Composite APIs – these combine different data and service APIs.
 They are a sequence of tasks that run synchronously as a result of the execution, and not at the request of a task.
 Their main uses are to speed up the process of execution and improve the performance of the listeners in the web interfaces.